Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ozAsuPx1qoo?start=16" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-One can say without much hesitation that Munch's overly ambitious goals and yet less than stellar delivery practically set up OWI for it's closure after Stranger's Wrath's release, as the company got a nasty mark on its prestige which barred them from partnering with more supportive companies.
+One can say without much hesitation that Munch's overly ambitious goals and yet less than stellar delivery practically set up OWI for its closure after Stranger's Wrath's release, as the company got a nasty mark on its prestige which barred them from partnering with more supportive companies.
 This is why saying that EA killed Oddworld is short-sighted I think.
 Their lack of marketing might have delivered the final blow, but OWI by then was already pretty bleeding heavily from a self-inflicted gunshot in the foot.

 ## Conclusion

-Well, we're almost 6000 words in, so if you've reached this far, congratulations!
-While it might seem that I'm very harsh on this game, that really isn't the intention, I'm just trying to hold it to the same standards as the old ones.
+Well, we're almost 6000 words in; so if you've reached this far, congratulations!
+While it might seem that I'm very harsh on this game, that really isn't the intention.
+I'm just trying to hold it to the same standards as the old ones.
 To summarize the problem with Munch, it simply wasn't different enough to be interesting, nor samey enough to capitalize on nostalgia and the tried-and-true methods of Oddysee and Exoddus.